Edgar Lungu: Finishing Sata's term (2015–2016)

-Lungu was sworn in as President of Zambia on 25 January 2015 at the National Heroes Stadium in the capital Lusaka.
+Lungu was sworn in as President of Zambia on 26 January 2015 at the National Heroes Stadium in the capital Lusaka.
 The following month, Lungu forced the head of the central bank out of office and promised lower interest rates.
 He appointed Inonge Wina as Zambia's first female Vice-President.

 In March 2015 Lungu collapsed while holding a speech commemorating International Women's Day in Lusaka.
 After spending a short while in a Zambian hospital he had an operation for his narrowed oesophagus in Pretoria, South Africa.
 Lungu commuted the death sentences of 332 prisoners to life in prison on 16 July 2015 and condemned the massive overcrowding at the Mukobeko prison, calling it "an affront to basic human dignity".

 In October 2015, Lungu ordered a national day of prayer in hopes of preventing further damage to the economy.
 Top religious and political officials participated, and other public events were cancelled.
+18 October was officially registered as an annual public holiday in Zambia named the National Day of Prayer, Fasting, Repentance and Reconciliation.
+Questions were raised about the freedom of journalists under Lungu's presidency, though he denied his government had stopped any journalists from reporting on, or interviewing, him.
+Lungu appealed to the media to report "truthfully."

+Lungu emphasized the diversification of Zambia's economy away from its decades-long dependence on copper mining, towards agriculture and other sectors, and sought investors for its energy sector—declaring it was not safe to depend on hydro-electricity, and that climate change created a need for alternative energy.

+During his interim term, he met with French President François Hollande in France (early 2016), and with Pope Francis in the Vatican (calling it an "experience of a lifetime").